 '''

 mkdir -p ~/src

 git clone https://github.com/ComputationalRadiationPhysics/picongpu ~/src/picongpu

-cd ~/src/picongpu

-git checkout dev

 '''

 Note: If you get the error git: command not found load git by invoking module load git and try again.
-Attention: the example uses the dev branch instead of the latest stable release master.
-Due to driver changes on hemera the master branch modules configuration is outdated.
+Attention: the example uses the dev branch instead of the latest stable release.
+Due to driver changes on hemera the modules configuration of the last release might be outdated.